 Control and monitoring

-Maintaining and improving information security calls for systematic and continuous monitoring of the operation of information systems.
-Those responsible for monitoring are by law bound to confidentiality regarding the information handled at work.
+Improving and maintaining the level of information security require systematic and continuous automatic monitoring of information systems.
+The persons responsible for control are legally bound by confidentiality in terms of the information they process at work.

-Reports on the state of information security are provided in connection with normal internal monitoring, and with internal and external audits.
-Technical information security is assessed on an ongoing basis, and separate information security audits are carried out in key environments.
+The status of information security is reported in connection with normal internal control, as well as internal and external audits.
+Technical information security is assessed continuously, and separate information security audits are conducted in the most significant environments.

 Processing of information security incidents

-Kesko has procedures and services for detection of information security incidents.
-Defined operational models are in place for processing information security breaches, and any breaches are reported to the management.
+Kesko has procedures and services in place for detecting information security incidents.
+There are determined operating models for processing and reporting any information security incidents.